Flood-prone communities face a unique set of challenges due to erratic climates and an increasing number of storm events.

 Speaking to E&E News in early 2020, American Society of Civil Engineers Executive Director, Thomas Smith, summarized it all very insightfully, “When you have a disaster and want to rebuild, it doesn’t make sense to rebuild to the standards we had before.
 We’re in a vastly different environment now.
 We have to be thinking about resilient, sustainable infrastructure.”

-Brad Woznak, PE*, PH, CFM is an SEH project manager, senior water resources engineer and certified floodplain manager striving daily to prepare his clients for more resilient futures – through hydraulic and hydrologic analysis, watershed modeling and floodplain analyses.
+Brad Woznak, PE*, PH, CFM is an SEH project manager, senior water resources engineer and certified floodplain manager with more than 24 years of industry epxerience, striving daily to prepare his clients for more resilient futures – through hydraulic and hydrologic analysis, watershed modeling and floodplain analyses.